 About Hjerkinn to Grimsdalshytta

-Surrounded by Dovre and Rondane National Parks, Grimsdalen Valley is a highlight along the cycle route.
+Surrounded by Dovre and Rondane National Parks, Grimsdalen Valley is a highlight.
 Scattered along the hillsides are mountain farms, and in summer, you will see an abundance of grazing animals.
 If you are lucky, you may catch a glimpse of wild reindeer living in the national parks.